crisperdue/prooftoys-site/content/language-intro.md

 optionally followed by an underscore and one or more digits, is a variable name.
 If there are any digits, they will display as a subscript on the identifier.
-The names "T", "F", "R", and "e" are specially reserved for constants and cannot be used as variable names.
+The names "T", "F", "R", and "e" are reserved for constants and cannot be used as variable names.

 Every variable has a type, such as boolean or individual.
 Prooftoys does not currently provide a way to declare the type of a variable or